jphong125/stellaapic/Writerside/topics/Start-Demo.md

 ## Request

-Requested "Start demo" API URL will be notified individually, for security reasons.
+Requested "Start Demo" API URL will be notified individually, for security reasons.

-## Request for a Start game
+## Request for a Start Demo game

-Requesting "start demo" to LuckyMonaco API Servers.
+Requesting "Start Demo" to LuckyMonaco API Servers.

 ### Request Parameters